 Reaching an Agreement or Using a Mediator

-If you feel comfortable tackling the issue head-on and you come to a mutually beneficial agreement with your neighbor, you can come together to sign a deed that sets the new perimeters of land.
+If you feel comfortable tackling the issue head-on and coming to a mutually beneficial agreement with your neighbor, you can sign a deed that sets the new perimeters of land.
 This may involve a financial exchange or property purchase.
-Working with an attorney to sign the deed and file it with the country recorder should be done promptly to put the issue to rest.
-If you are close, but can’t quite come to an agreement, you can involve a mediator.
+Working with an attorney to sign the deed and file it with the country recorder should be done promptly to restate the issue.
+If you are close but can’t quite agree, you can involve a mediator.
 They can often find a mutually beneficial conclusion to the ongoing dispute at an agreeable fee.

 Send a Letter Through an Attorney